Elbit Skylark: Operational history

 On 12 August 2015, Al-Qassam Brigades of Hamas claimed that they had captured a Skylark I and reused it for their own missions.
 The drone was captured on 22 July 2015 by one of their special commando units, and technically checked to make sure it was not booby-trapped.

 On 20 March 2017, the Syrian Defense Ministry claimed a Skylark had been shot down and captured on the outskirts of Quneitra.
 The drone went down due to human error by the troops who were flying it, IDF officials said.

+During the 2023 Gaza war, Hamas and Palestinian Islamic Jihad, reportedly captured at least two Skylark drones.